deemount/gobpmn/README.md

 ### History ###

+* 2021-02-21: Added more elements and tried a message queue
 * 2021-03-15: Added more elements and delved deeper into structure
 * 2021-01-26: Update
 * 2021-01-24: First Upload/ Stable Realease